dogoPaprika/AndroidThings_Solo/README.md

-# Android Things Solo project

 # Fan controlled by temperature

+## Overview

+The project consists of a fan attached to a DC motor.
+The temperature and humidity senzor will send data to the program.
+The program can be called with 2 command line arguments representing the option (temperature or humidity) and the limit.
-I will have a fan attached to an electrical motor.
-This motor will start spinning when the temperature senzor will sense a temperature higher than a specified value.
+This motor will start spinning when the temperature or humidity is higher than the limit imposed by the user.